Owners of McQuade’s Grill in Lynbrook Close Restaurant, Sell to New Owners - NewsBreak

 Las Vegas Sands eyes Nassau for new casino as applications open for downstate NY

+Nassau County could become the home of a full-service casino and resort.
 The New York Gaming Facility Location Board voted on Tuesday to open up the application process for three downstate casinos.
+Voters approved a constitutional amendment in 2013 to allow the state to grant full-gaming licenses for up to...

 Beloved Yonkers comic book store announces closure after decade in business